natsu-anon/STOWAWAY/README.md

 > -Edward Snowden

 ### Launching from application
-Inside of the folder your ＳＴＯＷＡＷＡＹ binary is you should create a text file named `channel_id.txt` that contains the id of the channel you want to connect to.
+Inside of the folder your ＳＴＯＷＡＷＡＹ binary is you must create a text file named `channel_id.txt` that contains the id of the channel you want to connect to.
 ![channel id text file](https://media.githubusercontent.com/media/natsu-anon/STOWAWAY/single-channel/screenshots/launch1.PNG)

 ### Launching from command line